afontcu/afontcu.dev/content/blog/harry-the-shoemaker/index.md

 Harry has a small shoe factory.
 Yeah, that's Harry.
 And he's quite good at it, I must say.
 An excellent small shoe factory manager.

-Over time, Harry came to the conclusion that one can measure the factory *productivity*.
+Over time, Harry came to the conclusion that he could measure the factory *productivity*.
 It's merely the **number of shoes produced by a unit of time**.

 If you would make 10 shoes a day and now you produce 15, well, you go faster.

 You're more efficient.

-More productive.
+More *productive*.

-And there's no turn of the page: you are *always faster* if you end up with 15 shoes a day instead of 10.
+And that's it: you are *always faster* if you end up with 15 shoes a day instead of 10.

 ![Picture of shoes](./shoemaker.jpeg)